evodify/phasing-genomes/README.md

 ```
 echo "numberHeter numberHomo numberNs heterozygosity"; for i in {3..n}; do cut -f $i whole.genome.unphased.tab | awk '$1=="A" || $1=="T" || $1=="G" || $1=="C" {homo++}; $1=="N" {miss++}; {total++} END {print (total-homo-miss), homo, miss, (total-homo-miss)/homo}'; done
 ```

+**DISCLAIMER:** USE THIS PIPELINE AT YOUR OWN RISK.
+I MAKE NO WARRANTIES THAT THIS PIPELINE IS BUG-FREE, COMPLETE, AND UP-TO-DATE.
+I AM NOT LIABLE FOR ANY LOSSES IN CONNECTION WITH THE USE OF THIS PIPELINE.